 The landline rang.
 We let it ring.
-My cell did not ring.
+My cell phone did not ring.

 I remembered hours later that I had gotten a call and checked messages.
 I’d received a message from the diving coach.
-Oops need to return that call.
-Next, the message from my Ex-husband, which bears repeating:
+Oops need to return that call, I thought.
+Next, I heard the message from my Ex-husband, which bears repeating:

 This was Monday night after their Saturday night visit and the redundant Monday dinner.
 Since the kids had said nothing, I assumed that they did not know, and this was his way of telling me.

 When I returned his call the next day, he told me that he and his girlfriend told the kids on Saturday, the day before Mother’s Day.
 He added that he was surprised that THEY didn’t tell me when they got home.
 Let the record reflect that the kids got home — on Mother’s Day.

 My ex-husband dropped the kids home on Mother’s Day assuming that they would inform me that he was getting married.
 He thought that they would tell me this — ON MOTHER’S DAY!
 This was his plan.
 And when that plan failed, he left me a voicemail on a landline I don’t answer and that he had been requested not to use.

 My wedding?
 (I don’t even remember how much that cost);

 Announcement of the Ex’s Engagement?
 (PRICELESS!)

 There’s really no good way to hear this news, but there are really bad ways to announce it, and this was one of them, well actually two: one failed attempt at getting the kids to tell me on Mother’s Day, and another stealth voice mail message about dresses on a phone I don’t answer.